Eleonora-iannone/Axeptio-iOS-SDK-Documentation/README.md

-# 🚀 Google Consent Mode v2 Integration with Axeptio SDK
+# 🚀Google Consent Mode v2 Integration with Axeptio SDK

 This steps explains how to integrate Google Consent Mode v2 with the Axeptio SDK for managing user consent within your iOS application.
 It covers Firebase Analytics integration and provides code examples in both Swift and Objective-C.